 Speed and price are important for business internet, but to keep things running smoothly, you have more to consider.
 Your internet connection reliability—and what the provider will do for you if something goes wrong—should hold the same importance when making a purchase decision.

 So how does AT&T stack up?
 We dug into the details of the company’s business internet plans and uncovered some service level agreements related to reliability.

-AT&T business internet (both DSL and fiber plans) come with an uptime guarantee of 99.9%.
-This means that the company agrees to keep your connection “up,” or online, 99.9% of a calendar month, which by our math translates to a maximum downtime of about 44 minutes a month.
+AT&T business internet comes with an uptime guarantee of 99.95%.
+This means that the company agrees to keep your connection “up,” or online, 99.95% of a calendar month, which by our math translates to a maximum downtime of about 44 minutes a month.